Gavril Kutyrev

-Gavril Yakovlevich Kutyrev (Гавриил Яковлевич Кутырëв; March 27, 1887 - March 3, 1944) was a participant in the Civil War, interim commander of the 5th Army of the Red Army, Yesaul.
+Gavril Yakovlevich Kutyrev (Гавриил Яковлевич Кутырëв; March 27, 1887 - March 3, 1944) was a participant in the Russian Civil War, and held the ranks of Yesaul and interim commander of the 5th Army of the Red Army.

 Biography

 The son of the officer Jacob Arkhipovich Kutyrev.
 Educated in a real school, 6 classes.
 He graduated from the Novocherkassk Cossack School in 1908.
 In 1908-1915, in the Don Cossacks.
 In 1916-1917, the senior adjutant for the operational headquarters of the 84th Infantry Division, the chief of staff of the same division.
 He graduated from the crash course of the Nikolaev Military Academy in 1917.
 An officer of the General Staff since 1918, was appointed to the headquarters of the Moscow defense district.
 Voluntarily entered the Red Army.
 Head of the intelligence department of the headquarters of the military commander of the Moscow district of defense in 1918, head of the registration department of the Field Headquarters of the RVSR in 1918-1919.
 Chief of Staff of the 12th Army from June 15 to October 7, 1919.
 Acting Chief of Staff of the 5th Army from December 1, 1919 to February 15, 1920, temporary acting commander of the 5th Army from January 24 to February 3, 1920, head of the Operations Directorate 5th Army headquarters from February to March 15, 1920.
 Head of the military unit of the Ural military district on March 25, 1920.
 In 1920-1921 he was chief of staff of the Don region troops, temporarily serving as commander of the Don region troops.
 At the disposal of the Chief of Staff of the Separate Caucasian Army on June 28, 1921.
 Chief of Staff of the Batumi fortified area from August 25, 1921.